Potential issues in renal impairment

 Some kidney disorders can result in people requiring Renal Replacement Therapies (RRT).

-To help inform your review, follow the advice in our article Assessing the impact of renal impairment on medicines safety in adults.
+To help inform your review, follow the advice in our article Assessing the impact of renal impairment on medicines safety.

 Take a stepwise approach for gathering information when managing medicines in people with renal impairment.